-Today I am sharing a simple update I truly wish I had done sooner.
+Today I am sharing a simple update I genuinely wish I had done sooner.

 When we bought our house, it had a recessed light with a fourteen-foot vaulted ceiling in front of our front door.